instadw/instadwell-blog/_posts/2025-10-28-what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.md

     answer: "The correct and widely used term is Paying Guest, not Paid Guest."
   - question: "What is the concept of a Paying Guest in India?"
     answer: "The concept revolves around providing an all-inclusive, home-like environment for individuals moving to new cities by bundling rent, food, and utilities under one monthly payment."
+  - question: "Do I have to pay GST on PG rent?"
+    answer: "Generally, no: you are exempt if your stay is longer than 90 days and your rent is below ₹20,000 per month.
+GST typically only applies to short-term commercial stays under 90 days or if the PG operator is a formal business with GST registration."
+  - question: "What should I check before moving into a PG?"
+    answer: "You should verify the security deposit refund conditions, notice period, and utility billing methods: refer to our detailed checklist above for the specific questions to ask your landlord."
 ---

 A **Paying Guest (PG)** accommodation is a rental setup in India where a resident rents a furnished room or bed in a property.
 The monthly rent is all-inclusive, covering meals, Wi-Fi, laundry, and utilities, managed by a landlord or commercial operator.